 Can I switch weeks for my campers?

 As long as there is still space available, switching weeks is not a problem at all.
-Email email@example.com, and we'll gladly switch your campers to a different week.
+Email email@example.com or call us at 678-393-0300, and we'll gladly switch your camper to a different week.

 How do I cancel a week of day camp?

-Please email firstname.lastname@example.org to let us know if you would like to cancel a week of day camp.
+Please email firstname.lastname@example.org or call us at 678-393-0300 to let us know if you would like to cancel a week of day camp.
 Please note that the $40.00 deposit is non-refundable.
 All cancellations less than 30 days prior to camper’s arrival will be refunded half the cost of camp.

 Can I pack peanut butter/nuts in my camper's lunch?

 In general, yes we allow peanut butter and nuts for lunch.
 If your camper has a peanut allergy, please be sure to provide all the details on the health form, and we'll let his or her counselors know.
 There may be certain weeks when a camper has a very severe allergy, and we may have a NO peanut butter and nuts rule for that week.
 If that is the case, we will let you know via email ahead of time.
-Please contact us if your child has an extremely severe allergy.
+Please contact us if your child is at risk for anaphylaxis.

 Camper Schedules, Groups, and Facilities